Arun-GH/myymotto-vehicle-manager/replit.md

 ## Recent Changes: Latest modifications with dates

-**July 22, 2025**: Optimized Vehicle Documents and Upload Documents pages for mobile with ultra-compact design and improved usability
+**July 22, 2025**: Optimized Vehicle Documents, Upload Documents, and Service Logs pages for mobile with ultra-compact design and improved usability
 - Made Vehicle Documents page fully mobile-friendly with reduced spacing and compact card layouts
 - Compressed main container padding from p-3 to p-2 and card margins from mb-3 to mb-2 for better screen utilization
 - Reduced vehicle info card spacing (p-2, space-x-2) and thumbnail size to w-8 h-8 for compact mobile view